Chronicle of Ireland

 The entry for the year 432 in the Annals of the Four Masters, one of the works which is descended from the Chronicle of Ireland.

 The Chronicle of Ireland (Croinic na hÉireann) is the modern name for a hypothesized collection of ecclesiastical annals recording events in Ireland from 432 to 911 AD.

-Several surviving annals share events in the same sequence and wording, until 911 when they continue separate narratives.
-They include the Annals of Inisfallen, the Annals of Ulster, the Chronicon Scotorum, the Annals of Clonmacnoise, the Annals of Tigernach, the Annals of Roscrea, the Annals of Boyle, and the Fragmentary Annals of Ireland.
-"The Chronicle of Ireland" represents the scholarly consensus solution to this Gaelic synoptic problem.
+Several surviving annals share the same sequences and wordings of recorded events, up until the year 911, where the narratives split apart.
+These include the Annals of Inisfallen, the Annals of Ulster, the Chronicon Scotorum, the Annals of Clonmacnoise, the Annals of Tigernach, the Annals of Roscrea, the Annals of Boyle, and the Fragmentary Annals of Ireland.
+"The Chronicle of Ireland" represents the scholarly consensus for the solution to this Gaelic synoptic problem.

 Format

 Events are listed in separate entries under the heading of a single year.
 Most entries consist of only one or two sentences, and some years contain only one or two entries.
 The Viking raid on Iona Abbey in 806, in which the entire population of the abbey was massacred, is recorded with typical brevity:

 The community of Iona was killed by the gentiles, that is sixty-eight (referring to the number of dead).